LameSpy/LameSpy/README.md

 - 💬 [telegram](https://t.me/Lamespy)
 - 📫 The easiest way to reach me: lamespy2012@gmail.com

+Hello!
+My name is Dmitry Aladiev and I am an analytics engineer with experience in developing architectural solutions for businesses and creating dashboards based on collected data.

+My professional career started in internet marketing, where I gained valuable experience and knowledge in the field.
+However, my passion for analytics and desire to help businesses use data to make informed decisions led me to the role of an analytics engineer.

+I have experience working in well-known companies such as Accenture and Twiga, where I was responsible for data collection and creating dashboards that helped businesses make informed decisions.
+My work involves creating effective solutions based on data analysis and assisting businesses in applying them to achieve their goals.

+### Stack of technologies with which I worked:
+* **Database**: BigQuery, Greenplam, Hive, PostgreSQL, MS SQL
+* **Language**: SQL, Python, R
+* **Cloud**: Google cloud, Yandex Cloud
+* **Orchestration:** Airflow, Prefect
+* **Computing:** PySpark
+* **Stream:** Kafka
+* **ELT:** DBT
+* **CI/CD:** Github action
+* **Visualisation:** Power Bi, Looker, Metabase, Excel
+* **Other:** Docker, GitHub

+### Experience in business areas:
+* IT 2 year
+* Digital Marketing 6 year

+I am always open to new challenges and ready to help your business succeed in the field of analytics and use data to make the right decisions.

 ### <br> My Digitals Garden :deciduous_tree: : </br>
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/docker/docker-original-wordmark.svg" title="Docker" alt="Docker" width="40" height="40"/>&nbsp;